garyfleming/solitude-jekyll/_posts/2019-10-28-film-fight-2019-june.md

 ### The June Winner

-The winner for June is Booksmart, a great comedy with some nice character moments.
+The winner for June is **Booksmart**, a great comedy with some nice character moments.